Company | Our Team

 One country where you want to go and eat your face off: Spain – I have already done it twice but I always want to go back again, wandering the streets at 2am, eating small bites up and down the cobblestones, never staying anywhere longer than 30 minutes, and always ending the night with a glass of Txakolina and a kiss on both cheeks from the bartender!

 What’s your next challenge, personally and professionally?
 Personally, I have been working on a vegetable herb garden in my backyard and want to do some research and figure out how to make it better and more productive for next year.
 Let’s just say my untamed parsley took over and ate my cilantro!
 Professionally, I would like to spend some time researching even more ethnic foods so that we can incorporate them into our wedding menus and truly reflect our clients’ backgrounds.
 We did that for my wedding and it was really one of the most special elements of the day!

 How long have you been with us?
-6 years
+Since 2007

 What’s the best party you’ve ever been to and why?
 A balmy evening in Negril, Jamaica at Drumville Cove Villas.
 I took over the restaurant kitchen and prepared dinner for 20 friends, both tourists and locals.
 My friend, Simon, the security guard at the villas set up a steel drum topped with a grate for us to use as a grill out on the cliffs overlooking the Caribbean Sea.
 We roasted just-caught snapper wrapped in foil on the makeshift grill, and I and my “helpers” (aka other vacationing friends and guests at the resort) prepared delectable accompaniments to enjoy with the fish including beautiful local produce that we bought at an open air market.
 We dined on the cliffs overlooking the sea as the crimson sun set over the west, Red Stripes in hand with the music of Bob Marley serenading us in the background.